-▲ WARNING: If you do not follow these instructions and the Use & Care Manual instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.
+▲ WARNING: If you do not follow these instructions and use the Use & Care Manual instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.

-- A. This appliance does not have a pilot.
-It is equipped with an ignition device which automatically lights the burner.
-Do NOT try to light the burner by hand. - B. BEFORE PUTTING THIS APPLIANCE INTO SERVICE Smell all around the appliance area for gas.
+- This appliance is equipped with an ignition device which automatically lights the pilot.
+DO NOT try to light the pilot by hand. - B. BEFORE PUTTING THIS APPLIANCE INTO SERVICE - Smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.